-Users: Decide who you want to be involved with the code analysis process and whether each person should be a ShiftLeft administrator or collaborator.
-You'll also need to decide how these users access ShiftLeft (i.e., you could implement SSO and let anyone with the appropriate email address self-enroll as a collaborator).
+Users: Decide who you want to be involved with the code analysis process and what roles they should have.
+You'll also need to decide how these users access ShiftLeft (i.e., you could implement SSO and let anyone with the appropriate email address self-enroll).

-Instead of onboarding all users simultaneously, we recommend inviting users based on the apps you've integrated.
+Instead of onboarding all users simultaneously, we recommend inviting users based on your integrated apps.
 For example, if you're scanning

 public-repo-2, only invite those who interact with these two repos; as you add more apps, invite more users (if necessary).

-CI/CD Platform: If you already have a CI/CD platform with which you want to integrate NG SAST (i.e., you can run NG SAST as a Jenkins post-build action), be sure you can access it and are familiar with how to modify its configuration.
+CI/CD platform: If you already have a CI/CD platform with which you want to integrate NG SAST (i.e., you can run NG SAST as a Jenkins post-build action), be sure you can access it and are familiar with how to modify its configuration.
 If not, decide on the CI/CD platform that best meets your build and deployment needs.
-Keep in mind that you can use different options for different stages; for example, a company might choose to use Jenkins for development and GitHub Actions for integration with NG SAST.
+Remember that you can use different options for different stages; for example, a company might choose to use Jenkins for development and GitHub Actions for integration with NG SAST.

-Software Development Life Cycle: There are two parts to this step.
+Software development life cycle: This step has two parts.
 First, determine where in your software development life cycle SDLC)/security process you want NG SAST to run.
 For example, will NG SAST run as part of the build process itself, or will it be a part of the post-build process?

 Please note that how you integrate NG SAST may depend on your application language.
 For example, Java applications require NG SAST to be added as a post-build action, while other languages are more flexible.

 You can view the results generated by NG SAST in the ShiftLeft Dashboard.
 To that end, you'll need to add administrators manually.
-You can also manually add collaborators, but we recommend implementing SSO so that individual users can auto-enroll as collaborator (see User Roles and API Access Keys for information about how these two roles differ).
+You can also manually add users, but we recommend implementing SSO so that individual users can auto-enroll.

 Currently, ShiftLeft supports SSO integrations with providers supporting the SAML v2.0 protocol.